Definitions and Examples of serious, solemn

 Learn when and how to use these words with these examples!

-Formal and dignified; characterized by deep sincerity or gravity.
+Formal and dignified; not cheerful or smiling.

 Key Differences: serious vs solemn

 - 1Serious is a general term that describes a lack of playfulness or humor.